Category Archives: Uncategorized

 The amount of fibre in 1 cup of:

-You are most likely to already be eating a number of foods in your day that contain fibre.
-So you don’t actually need to eat 10 apples, 15 cups of broccoli or 15 slices of wholemeal bread to get your recommended 30 gms of fibre.
+You’re likely already eating a number of foods that contain fibre every day.
+So you don’t actually need to eat 10 apples, 15 cups of broccoli or 15 slices of wholemeal bread to get your recommended 30 grams of fibre.
 But these figures do give you some idea of just how easy it is to get insufficient amounts and why you need to be conscious of including fibre rich foods every day.

-Make the change and try out more dishes based on legumes and quinoa to your diet.
+Make the change and try out more dishes based on legumes and quinoa in your meals.

 Do something your body will thank you for.